-I was speaking with a friend who has spent some time in the Contemporary Christian Music industry (they wouldn’t want me to use their name here, but if you’ve spent any time listening to CCM, you’d be familiar with it) who let me in on a little secret: A lot of Christian songs aren’t written by people who would claim to be Christian.
+Because there’s a little well-known secret in the Contemporary Christian Music industry: A lot of Christian songs aren’t written by people who would claim to be Christian.
 There’s a whole cadre of songwriters who realize there’s some money to be made in the industry, study the lingo and churn out some bonafide worship songs.

 Song: “Mighty to Save”